nshams365/logs-analysis/README.md

 ```bash
 $ cd /vagrant
 ```
-Step 2: from terminal use the following command
+Step 2: From terminal use the following command
 ```bash
 $ vagrant up
 ```